thareqmy/Credit-Pixel-Generator/README.md

 # Credit-Pixel-Generator

 ## How to run

-1. Open Cmmand prompt and compile the file
+1. Download the pixel.xls
-2. Open XWIndows in linux terminal
+2. run "python xlsconverter.py" command
-3. run the file using sudo
+3. run make in cmd
+4. open Xwindows and run with sudo command

 ## Created by Thareq